 Now, it’s on to the beer!
 Take a five minute drive to North Woodstock, NH – you’ll find the Woodstock Inn Brewery there, taking center stage on Main Street.
 This sprawling pub/brewery/inn has live music and open mic nights, as well as a great menu packed with chowders, burgers, nachos, and other comfy mainstays.
 But the main draw is still, undeniably, beer.
 Take a tour through the 30-barrel production facility and lab to get the inside scoop on local staples, including seasonal brews like the Kanc Country Maple Porter (made with maple syrup brewed right in town), and the Double Pig’s Ear Brown Ale (a heady 8.4% brew with caramel and toffee notes).

-You might have seen it driving in to town - another great spot for for sampling beer in North Woodstock.
-This time around, it's Twin Barns Brewin Co.
+You might have seen it driving into town - another great spot for for sampling beer in North Woodstock.
+This time around, it's Twin Barns Brewing Co.
 North Taproom.
 Regular live music on Friday and Saturday nights, plus a curated selection of local snacks and occasional food pops, are reason enough to add this northern outpost of the Lakes Region's Twin Barns Brewing Co. to your tour, but what's on draught is also outstanding.
 Memorable lagers, IPAs, porters, and blond ales are just the start.

 REK’-LIS BREWING (Bethlehem, NH)

 Can you hear it?
 Franconia Notch is calling your name.
 Get on I-93 and head north.
-You’ll pass towering mountains on either side plus Echo Lake and the site where the Old Man of the Mountain once stood on your way to brewery #2: Rek’-Lis Brewing in Bethlehem, NH.
+You’ll pass towering mountains on either side plus Echo Lake and the site where the Old Man of the Mountain once stood on your way to brewery #3: Rek’-Lis Brewing in Bethlehem, NH.

 This stop has grown by leaps and bounds in the past few years.
 Initially a brewpub with Baja-inspired eats and classic burgers, Rek’-Lis now lays claim to The Pint House, a hip tasting room with great outdoor spaces in the warmer months, a food truck, and plenty of special events throughout the year.
-Definitely grab a flight to sample what’s on tap, and pick up some swag on your way out the door.
+Grab a flight to sample what’s on tap, and pick up some swag on your way out the door.

 SCHILLING BEER CO.
 (Littleton, NH)